-GSAC was founded 7 years ago as a 501(c)(3) corporation to find solutions for homelessness in Tuolumne County.
+GSAC was founded in 2010 as a 501(C)(3) corporation to find solutions for homelessness in Tuolumne County.
 The organization's founder, Hazel Mitchell, began going directly into the camps to learn the needs of the homeless to assess their needs to find solutions.

 Our organization's name came from the homeless seven years ago when Hazel asked what we should call our organization and one homeless man passionately cried out: "Just Give Someone a Chance!"

 With that passion of heart Hazel and Dick Mitchell focused on establishing housing for the homeless.
 After 6 years the organization realized that finding an acceptable location for housing was a daunting task.